 Loss and diminished quality of life may lead to a stay in an inpatient behavioral health hospital unit.
 However, when an elder is not hospitalized anymore, he or she may still need intensive outpatient treatment.
-That’s where Levindale’s Psychiatric Day Treatment Program comes in.
+That’s where Levindale’s Partial Hospitalization Program comes in.

-The Psychiatric Day Program is designed to help participants avoid psychiatric hospitalization and assist their transition from an inpatient setting.
+The Partial Hospitalization Program is designed to help participants avoid psychiatric hospitalization and assist their transition from an inpatient setting.
 The program is open to adults, usually 60 and older, who require intensive therapy five days a week from an accomplished, compassionate staff of skilled professionals.
 Therapeutic treatment emphasizes ways to cope with daily life.

 All participants receive an individualized care plan that reflects his or her own challenges and goals, which can involve:

 - Group psychotherapy

 - Mental Health Management Group